DWTechs/efficient-git/index.md

 The URL you specify here is called the remote origin (the place where the files were originally downloaded from).
 This term will be used later on.

-## View the current status of your project
+## View the status of your project

 ```bash
 git status